nitinthewiz/TheLinkBlog/_posts/2013/06/2013-06-25-siri-takes-initiative-to.md

 ---

-I just spent a few minutes trying to do this on my phone until I read that it is an iOS 7 feature.  <blockquote> When Siri first launched, many users found lots of names were pronounced incorrectly and couldnt do much beyond adding phonetic spellings manually for each contact.
-With iOS 7, it appears that Siri can now take initiative for learning proper pronunciations. </blockquote>
+I just spent a few minutes trying to do this on my phone until I read that it is an iOS 7 feature.

+> When Siri first launched, many users found lots of names were pronounced incorrectly and couldnt do much beyond adding phonetic spellings manually for each contact.
+With iOS 7, it appears that Siri can now take initiative for learning proper pronunciations.